wdudokvanheel/rust-game-of-life/README.md

 ## Running the simulator

-The only requirement is [Rust](https://www.rust-lang.org/tools/install) and a videocard that supports OpenGL.
+The only requirement is [Rust](https://www.rust-lang.org/tools/install) to build the simulator and a videocard that supports OpenGL.

 To run the simulator run the command
 `cargo run`